Xenon: Nuclear spin

-Nuclei of two of the stable isotopes of xenon, 129Xe and 131Xe, have non-zero intrinsic angular momenta (nuclear spins, suitable for nuclear magnetic resonance).
+Nuclei of the stable isotopes with odd mass number, 129Xe and 131Xe have non-zero intrinsic angular momenta (nuclear spins, suitable for nuclear magnetic resonance).
 The nuclear spins can be aligned beyond ordinary polarization levels by means of circularly polarized light and rubidium vapor.
 The resulting spin polarization of xenon nuclei can surpass 50% of its maximum possible value, greatly exceeding the thermal equilibrium value dictated by paramagnetic statistics (typically 0.001% of the maximum value at room temperature, even in the strongest magnets).
 Such non-equilibrium alignment of spins is a temporary condition, and is called hyperpolarization.
 The process of hyperpolarizing the xenon is called optical pumping (although the process is different from pumping a laser).

 Because a 129Xe nucleus has a spin of 1/2, and therefore a zero electric quadrupole moment, the 129Xe nucleus does not experience any quadrupolar interactions during collisions with other atoms, and the hyperpolarization persists for long periods even after the engendering light and vapor have been removed.
 Spin polarization of 129Xe can persist from several seconds for xenon atoms dissolved in blood to several hours in the gas phase and several days in deeply frozen solid xenon.
 In contrast, 131Xe has a nuclear spin value of 3/2 and a nonzero quadrupole moment, and has t1 relaxation times in the millisecond and second ranges.

 From fission

 Some radioactive isotopes of xenon (for example, 133Xe and 135Xe) are produced by neutron irradiation of fissionable material within nuclear reactors.
 135Xe is of considerable significance in the operation of nuclear fission reactors.
-135Xe has a huge cross section for thermal neutrons, 2.6×106 barns, and operates as a neutron absorber or "poison" that can slow or stop the chain reaction after a period of operation.
+135Xe has a huge cross section for thermal neutrons, 2.6 million barns, and operates as a neutron absorber or "poison" that can slow or stop the chain reaction after a period of operation.
 This was discovered in the earliest nuclear reactors built by the American Manhattan Project for plutonium production.
 However, the designers had made provisions in the design to increase the reactor's reactivity (the number of neutrons per fission that go on to fission other atoms of nuclear fuel).

 135Xe reactor poisoning was a major factor in the Chernobyl disaster.
 A shutdown or decrease of power of a reactor can result in buildup of 135Xe, with reactor operation going into a condition known as the iodine pit.
 Under adverse conditions, relatively high concentrations of radioactive xenon isotopes may emanate from cracked fuel rods, or fissioning of uranium in cooling water.

-Isotope ratios of xenon produced in natural nuclear fission reactors at Oklo in Gabon reveal the reactor properties during chain reaction that took place about 2 billion years ago.
+Isotope ratios of xenon produced in natural nuclear fission reactors at Oklo in Gabon reveal the reactor properties during the chain reaction that took place about 2 billion years ago.